2019 BMW 3-Series spy shots and video

 Car Tech

 Feast your eyes on the latest spy shots of a prototype for BMW’s next-generation 3-Series, arguably the automaker’s most important model of the decade.
-It is expected to be revealed in late 2017 or early the following year, as a 2019 model.
+It is expected to be revealed in late 2018 or early next year as a 2019 model.

 Like past generations, this new 3-Series, code-named the G20, will likely end up the benchmark for the small sedan segment when it comes to important metrics such as driving dynamics and performance.
 However, Mercedes-Benz and even Cadillac with their latest small sedan offerings have left BMW in catch-up mode.